 After graduating from an accredited program in pharmacy, most pharmacists are encouraged to complete a one-year post-graduate residency program that focuses on specific areas of pharmacy practice, such as clinical pharmacy, infectious disease, and ambulatory care.
 These programs provide valuable experience and can prepare you for licensure and certification exams.

 Moreover, completing a residency program can lead to career advancement opportunities, such as teaching in an academic setting or working in a specialty practice.
-A lot of times, employers look for a pharmacy candidate who has completed a residency program or other form of post-graduate training.
+Employers often look for pharmacy candidates who have completed a residency program or other form of postgraduate training.

 Acquire a license or certification